eligt/meta_enumerator/README.md

 - Opted-in support for automatic mathematical and logical operations on the enum values
 - Ability to customize implementation to attach arbitrary meta-data to each enum value
 - **NO MACROS!** I really dislike how many C++ enum utilities make heavy usage of macros, which is another reason why I wrote this library

+## Missing Features

+Things I'd like to implement at some point but are not there yet.

+- Endianness awareness; make the library work on Big Endian systems
+- Tests!
+Right now there are none, although I've tested this quite a bit as I actively use it in my game
+- Samples and Documentation on how to modify some of the behaviors

 ## Installation